-If you have a Federal Housing Administration (FHA) loan and you’re delinquent in mortgage payments—or you’re about to fall behind—you’re entitled to a particular “loss mitigation” process to help you avoid a foreclosure.
-The U.S. Department of Housing and Urban Development (HUD) requires mortgage servicers to attempt to prevent foreclosures on FHA home loans using this process.
+If you have a mortgage loan that the Federal Housing Administration (FHA) insures and you’re delinquent in payments, or you’re about to fall behind, you’re entitled to a particular loss mitigation process to help you avoid a foreclosure.
+The U.S. Department of Housing and Urban Development (HUD) requires loan servicers to attempt to prevent foreclosures on FHA-backed home loans using the process described briefly below.

 In fact, servicers must be proactive in soliciting borrowers for loss mitigation and have to make affirmative efforts to cure a loan default.
-But if you can’t work out a solution to your mortgage delinquency, the foreclosure will go forward under state law—no different than any other foreclosure.
+But if you can’t work out a solution to your mortgage delinquency, the foreclosure will go forward under state law—the same as any other foreclosure.

 FHA provides mortgage insurance to approved lenders, which offer FHA-backed (insured) mortgages to borrowers.
 Lenders can provide FHA loans to borrowers who otherwise might not qualify for a mortgage because the loans are less risky to the lender.
-(FHA will cover the losses if the borrower defaults.)
+FHA will cover the losses if the borrower defaults.

-FHA loan terms.
 FHA lenders can offer borrowers good terms including a low down payment—as low as 3.5% of the purchase price.
 This type of loan is often easier to qualify for than a conventional mortgage and anyone can apply.
 Borrowers with a FICO credit score as low as around 500 might be eligible for an FHA loan.
 But FHA loans have a maximum loan limit that varies depending on the average cost of housing in a given region.

-Under HUD policy (the FHA is part of HUD), in most cases, the servicer must review a borrower who has an FHA-insured loan and is behind in payments—or about to fall behind—for loss mitigation options.
-The servicer has to evaluate the borrower using a process called a "waterfall" to determine which, if any, of the options listed below are appropriate.
+Because FHA will likely lose money if you stop making your mortgage payments, the agency has established a process to help homeowners avoid foreclosure.
+Under HUD policy (FHA is part of HUD), in most cases, the servicer must review a borrower who has an FHA-insured loan and is behind in payments, or about to fall behind, for loss mitigation options.
+The servicer has to evaluate the borrower using a process called a "waterfall," which is a series of steps, to determine which, if any, of the options listed below are appropriate.

 If you need help dealing with your loan servicer, want more information about different ways to avoid foreclosure, or are seeking information about how to fight a foreclosure, consider talking to a foreclosure attorney.
 If you can't afford a lawyer, a HUD-approved housing counselor is another useful resource of information.